acdcjunior/acdcjunior.github.io/_posts/2021-08-18-ddd-application-services-dos-and-donts.md

 - Open the transaction
 - Hydration
-  - Fetch the entity from the Repository into memory
-  - Here the Repository can be a Database or remote API.
+  - Fetch the entity from the Repository into memory.
+Here the Repository can be a private database or remote API.
+They aren't interchangeable and affect greatly concerns like availability and (distributed) transactions.
 - Invokes domain logic (aka methods on aggregate roots)
 - Dehydration
   - Persists the entities back and emits events
 - Close the transaction

 Notice, again, these are all "integration" tasks.
+Therefore they require integration tests to be verified.
+For instance, you'll have to have a running database server (or a contract server for the remote APIs) during this test.
+Just this need alone will add a considerable increase in the time each test will take to run, plus add potential to interference and flakiness.

 ### Avoid branching logic (no `if`s)